WalshyDev/JBA/README.md

 setupMySQL("mysql_user", "mysql_pass", "mysql_address", "mysql_dbname");
 ```

-This can be easily configured with the Config system in JBA, which you can scroll further down to see.
+This can be easily configured with the Config system in JBA, which you can see [here.](#config-and-mysql)
 You can then query the database like so:

 ```java